japt-epj/HUNTeR/README.md

 ### Student

 # Deployment
-There is currently no completely public deployment of this application.
+There is currently no completely public deployment of this application, only our internal testing environment on [the HSR server](https://sinv-56053.edu.hsr.ch/).
 However, you are free to host your own instance of Hunter.
 The easiest way to do so is using Docker.

 HUNTeR relies on docker-compose for setting up the entire application environment.
+We have prepared a separate repository for supplying a standalone docker-compose configuration: [HUNTeR-Deploy](https://github.com/japt-epj/HUNTeR-Deploy).
+You can download the compose file or clone the directory.

+## Quick setup

+`$ git clone git@github.com:japt-epj/HUNTeR-Deploy.git`

+`$ cd HUNTeR-Deploy`

+`# docker compose up`

+You can now connect to the HUNTeR Website by navigating to [http://localhost:8080/](http://localhost:8080/).
+The docker configuration is optimized to be hosted behind a reverse proxy.
+For a detailed example of an optimal deployment, see the next section.

+## Detailed deployment diagram of testing environment

+### Example Apache Configuration

 ## Database migration